- Install Lumerical simulation suite on your cluster, preferably on a shared filesystem.

-- Open/allow the TCP ports used by FlexLM.
-See FlexLM Configuration for details.
+- Open/allow access to the TCP ports used by the license manager.

 Shared network storage

-When running a distributed job with MPI, the MPI process with Rank 0 is responsible from reading the project file from the disk.
-As long as you ensure that the localhost that has access to the simulation file is the first to appear in the host-list, the MPI process with Rank 0 should be launched on that node.
+When running a distributed job with MPI, the MPI process with Rank 0 is responsible for reading the project file from the disk.
+As long as you ensure that the localhost that has access to the simulation file is the first to appear in the host list, the MPI process with Rank 0 should be launched on that node.
 When running concurrent jobs (eg. sweeps), the files are created on the local machine, but the job (Rank 0) is launched on a remote node, and these nodes will need access to the simulation file.
-The simple solution to both these problems is to set up shared network storage (or if that is not possible, we do support S3 storage).
+The simple solution to both these problems is to set up shared network storage (or when using AWS, using S3 storage).
 This shared storage must be accessible to all nodes under the same path or drive mapping.
 This will allow access to your simulation files from any node using the same path or Windows UNC pathname.

 For example, you have the network storage location.

 - Mapping the above network path to the same drive letter on your Windows computers.